carlba/home-assistant-config/README.md

 https://github.com/home-assistant/hassio-addons

-## home-assitant-cli
+## home-assistant-cli

 ```bash
 brew install homeassistant-cli
 ```

-## Testing automations
+## Testing automation's

-There are a few caveats when doing automations
+There are a few caveats when doing automation's

 1. When an automation is triggered from entities the condition is not applied.
 2. The best way to test them is to just manually change the state of the sensor that is